We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Multi-clad cookware is made by bonding different layers, usually aluminum and stainless steel together.
+Multi-clad cookware (also called fully-clad) is made by bonding different layers, usually aluminum and stainless steel together.

 Bonding these metals together results in a sturdy, non-reactive steel exterior and cooking surface, and a thermally conductive aluminum core to distribute heat fast and evenly.

 All-Clad is the leader of multi-clad cookware, not just because they invented the manufacturing process, but because each pot and pan is fully-clad, or all-clad (hence the brand name).

 Fully-clad means the core material extends throughout the bottom, sides, and rims of the cookware.